nmadd/AC3.3/lessons/javascript-fundamentals/types-strings-and-numbers/README.md

 - Type coercion

 ##Strings
 Strings are one of five 'primitive' JavaScript data types.
+Strings are fundamental to almost everything we do in JavaScript, so good string manipulation skills are crucial.

 ##Demo: String manipulation
 - `indexOf`